 During my travels in the Kingdom of Cambodia I have met countless people and enjoy visiting them every time we’re on the road, even if it’s just for a brief stop.
 I‘m proud and humbled to call them my friends.
 My joy is riding and showing off this amazing country.
 By roads less traveled or a highway under construction there’s always something that makes me laugh or smile.
 I rarely get lost, but when I do I usually find a friend.
 I love this place.

 Hi I’m Emily, Sam’s other half.
-We’ve been together for so long that I can’t even remember exactly how long.
+We’ve been together for so many years that I can’t even remember exactly how long.

 I didn’t come into riding motorbikes until 2007 and it wasn’t exactly by choice.
 Sam wanted to do a second motorcycle holiday in India, but this time with me.
 He was either going to go with or without yours truly and under no circumstance was I to be a pillion.
 So, being someone who doesn’t like to miss out, especially on an overseas holiday, I got my Australian motorbike license and off we went to India.